CheckiePy/CheckiePyDocs/SECURITY.md

 Security
 ========

-This document is intended to help our customers' security, risk, compliance, or developer teams evaluate what we do with our customers' code and data.
+This document is intended to help our visitors' security, risk, compliance, or developer teams evaluate what we do with their code and data.

 Vulnerability Reporting
 -----------------------